-Each Liberal Studies degree is unique, tailored to the student’s interests.
+Each liberal studies degree is unique and tailored to the student’s interests.
 This allows students to align academic and career paths through imaginative fields of study.
-Alumni of this program have gone on to work in fields as diverse as human resources, the oil industry and public service or have pursued graduate degrees at such institutions as the Bush School of Government and Public Service.
+Alumni of this program have gone on to work in fields as diverse as human resources, the oil industry and public service or have pursued graduate degrees at institutions such as the Bush School of Government and Public Service.
 Other career options include politics, media, education, communication and finance.

 Bachelor of Arts in liberal studies